joshyipp/542-LegalContract-AI/README.md

 ---

+### `document_clustering.ipynb`

+A notebook implementing a **LDA-based document clustering method**.
+It includes:

+- A method for clustering legal documents based on their content using Latent Dirichlet Allocation (LDA).
+- Techniques for identifying similar clauses across different contracts.
+- A foundation for building a clause-level dataset that can be used for training and evaluation of NLP models.
+- Additional data processing code files (`.py`, `.ipynb`) to support the LDA model and clustering process.

+---

 These notebooks are central to building a high-quality, labeled clause dataset and support future tasks such as clause classification, polarity detection, and summarization.